 CONCLUSION: This review gives ready reference of plants having wound healing potential and their formulations.
-Maximum probable chemical constituents responsible for wound healing are tannins, phenols, few alkaloids and flavonoids.
-These plants are more potent healers because they encourage the repair mechanism in the natural way.
-These phytomedicine are not only cheap and affordable but are also harmless.
+Maximum probable chemical constituents responsible for wound healing are tannins, phenols, few alkaloids, and flavonoids.
+These plants are more potent healers because they encourage the repair mechanism naturally.
+These phytomedicines are not only cheap and affordable but are also harmless.
 These plants should be subjected to preclinical and clinical studies to determine their effectiveness.
 Scientists from divergent fields are investigating new plants with an eye to their wound healing usefulness.
-This information will be helpful for researcher to develop new Wound healing formulations for use.
+This information will be helpful for the researcher to develop new Wound healing formulations for use.

-ACKNOWLEDGEMENT: Authors are grateful to Marathwada Mitramandal’s College of Pharmacy, Kalewadi - Pune, for providing necessary facility to carry out study.
+ACKNOWLEDGEMENT: Authors are grateful to Marathwada Mitramandal’s College of Pharmacy, Kalewadi - Pune, for providing the necessary facility to carry out the study.